ec-myers/dog_party/README.md

 The structure of these webpages does not utilize flexbox or grid and is not responsive at this time.

+JavaScript functionality has been added to the form at the top of the page to allow the user to input their dog's name and update the text in the header above.

-View the first comp live on github live page:
+View the first comp live on github live pages: https://ec-myers.github.io/dog_party/

 ### Static Comps and Web Page Screenshots